Search Optimization: the Battle.

 To reach the top, declare victory, celebrate, and throw your SEO weapons down is about the worst thing you can do.
 You will be overtaken and pushed way back down again.

 Stop viewing search optimization as a single project with a completion date.
 It's a constant process of fighting to be king of the hill - that important number one position in Google searches.

-To learn more about how you can be king, read these other articles What does my content have to do with SEO?, How did we help boost our seo in 5 minutes? and also check out this great resource at http://www.seomoz.org/article/search-ranking-factors.
+To learn more about how you can be king, read the article What does my content have to do with SEO? and also check out this great resource at Moz.